Who are we?

 - In cases where we sell or negotiate to sell Creative ITC to a buyer or prospective buyer, in which case personal data held by us about our clients will be one of the transferred assets.
 This would also be the case for any proposed or actual merger, joint venture or other type of acquisition or business combination of all or any portion of Creative ITC assets, or transfer of all or a portion of Creative ITC’s business to another company.

 - If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or to protect the rights, property, or safety of Creative ITC’s customers, or others.
-This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.
+This includes exchanging information with other companies and organisations for the purposes of crime prevention, fraud protection and credit risk reduction.

 - To professional advisers including lawyers, bankers, auditors and insurers who provide consultancy, banking, legal, insurance, accounting or other similar services.